ABaboshin/DotNetCoreMetricsInfrastructure/README.md

 The metrics can be seen in statsd at `http://localhost:9102/metrics`.

-## Further steps
+## TBD

- - Create prometheus alers
- - Create grafana dashboards
+ - documentation
+ - masstransit bus
+ - masstransit endpoints
+ - unit tests